Medicaid State Plan Amendments and Waiver Authority

 Eligibility

-The federal government must ensure that the entitlement nature of Medicaid applies to expansion populations.
+The federal government must ensure that the entitlement nature of Medicaid applies to all new and existing eligibility populations.
 Current prohibitions against enrollment caps, exclusions for preexisting conditions, and waiting periods should not be waived.
 In addition, Medicaid presumptive and retroactive eligibility policies should be maintained.

 Federal and state governments must ensure that eligibility expansions are consistent with the principle of covering those more in need before those less in need.
 For example, Medicaid programs should not cover people with income at 200 percent of the federal poverty level unless they have extended coverage to those below that income level.